faker-js/faker/docs/guide/index.md

 ```

 :::tip Note
 Using the browser is great for experimenting 👍.
 However, due to all of the strings Faker uses to generate fake data, **Faker is a large package**.
-It's `> 5 MiB` minified. **Please avoid deploying Faker in your web app.**
+It's `> 5 MiB` minified. **Please avoid deploying the full Faker in your web app.**
 :::

 ### CDN/Deno